 TPD insurance can be your lifeline if you suffer an injury or illness that prevents you from returning to work in the same capacity.

-- Not satisfying minimum waiting periods; and
+- Not satisfying minimum waiting periods;

-- Not fulfilling work history requirements.
+- Not fulfilling work history requirements; or

 If your TPD claim is rejected – don’t give up hope

-If your claim is initially rejected, don't be fooled into thinking this is the end of the matter.
-There are numerous options available for seeking review of your provider’s decision, including:
+If your claim is initially rejected, don't be fooled into thinking this is the end and that no further action can be taken.

 - Submitting a personal complaint to your insurance or superannuation provider;

-- Lodging an official complaint with your provider's internal dispute resolution services; and
+- Lodging an official complaint with your provider's internal dispute resolution services;

-Written by Shine Lawyers on .
-Last modified: July 12, 2017.
+Written by Shine Lawyers.
+Last modified: May 10, 2021.